By: Kristin Bourne

 One of the more exclusive and less visited of Anguilla's beaches is Barnes Bay on the northwestern shore of Anguilla.

-Although lined with a large resort, more intimate hotels, a restaurant and private villas, you do not see many people on this long, straight stretch of sand.
+Although lined with a large resort, an intimate and affordable hotel, two restaurants and many private villas, you do not see many people on this long, straight stretch of sand.

 Let's start exploring and start our sightseeing on the eastern end of Barnes Bay…